univault-org/lspt-protocol/README.md

 3. **Satellite** (`satellite.h`, `satellite.cpp`):
    - Simulates a satellite relay
-   - Showcases long-range communication using LSPT
+   - Showcases long-range communication using SRPT
    - Demonstrates how large data packages are handled over significant distances

 ### How to Explore

-1. Start by examining the `Drone` class to understand how individual drones utilize LSPT for communication and data transfer.
+1. Start by examining the `Drone` class to understand how individual drones utilize SRPT for communication and data transfer.
 2. Move on to the `LocalControlStation` to see how multiple drones are managed and how data is aggregated.
-3. Finally, look at the `Satellite` class to understand how LSPT handles long-range, high-latency communication.
+3. Finally, look at the `Satellite` class to understand how SRPT handles long-range, high-latency communication.

 ### Running the Example